inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

   ways to draw maps with JOSM.
 Note that this map is not real, in that it is not a real map of a real place, so we will not save it on OpenStreetMap.
-- The file is located in osm/ and is named :kbd:`sample.osm`
+- The file is located in osm/ and is named sample.osm
 - Let’s open the sample map file in JOSM.
 Open JOSM.
 Click the :guilabel:`Open` button in the upper left.

  .. image:: /static/training/beginner/osm/image28.*
     :align: center

-- Find the file :kbd:`sample.osm`.
+- Find the file sample.osm.
 Click on it, and then click :guilabel:`Open`.
 - You should now see a sample map, similar to this:

 .. image:: /static/training/beginner/osm/image29.*